 One aspect that has, and will continue, to be heavily impacted by Brexit, is that of data sovereignty.

 With the adoption of online data backup and other cloud technologies becoming the norm, the UK government’s stance on data sovereignty will play a key role in the decision making of IT leaders.

-By choosing Redstor as your online backup partner, UK-based organisations can be assured that they will comply with whatever regulations are put in place.
+By choosing Redstor as your online backup partner, UK-based organisations can be assured that they are in compliance with the Data Protection Act (2018).

 Redstor is a UK-owned and headquartered company, with specialist support staff.
 All UK customer data protected using Redstor’s backup services is stored in UK-based data centres, ensuring customers retain complete control and ownership of their data.